Mountsfield Park: The Mount

-Over time, the park was substantially enlarged, with land bought from the School Board for London and further allotment land acquired.
-An area used for a short time as a football ground by Charlton Athletic FC was added to the park in 1923/4.
+Post-WWII expansion

 A bombed row of houses in George Lane was added after World War II and a further tranche of land formerly used as playing fields by Catford Boys School in Brownhill Road was added in 1994.

 The house itself, which stood in the north-east corner of the park, was demolished in 1905, but stables and outbuildings were retained and used as park keepers’ buildings until a fire destroyed them in 1969.
 A former museum for Stainton’s entomology collections was a tearoom until its demolition in 1981.

 Layout and notable features

 Today, the park extends to 13 ha and there are entrances on Stainton Road, Brownhill Road, George Lane and Carswell Road.
 The biggest gates to the Park are on Carswell Road.
 Facilities include football pitches, tennis courts, ball court and children’s play area.
 Because of its size, location and parking, it is often used for large events, including Lewisham Borough Council’s People’s Day event in July, typically attracting crowds of over 30,000.
+It also hosts the weekly Catford parkrun.

 The park also includes a bandstand, community garden, meadow grassland, and Edwardian rose garden, while areas of high ground offer views west over Catford and towards Crystal Palace.
 It is considered a key park by the borough and has a park keeper on Saturdays and Mondays.

+Since April 2025 a bronze statue in memory of Ella Adoo-Kissi-Debrah, the schoolgirl who was the first person to have air pollution recorded as a cause of death on her death certificate, has been situated in the park.
+The statue was made by sculptor Hannah Stewart.